VLianceTool/WebRT/README.md

 ## Particularity

-Cwc load arguments xml file in the 'cwc' forlder: [Default.cwfg](https://github.com/VLianceTool/WebRT/blob/master/cwc/WebRT.Default.cwcfg) (by default)
+Cwc load arguments in a "xml like" file: [Default.cwfg](https://github.com/VLianceTool/WebRT/blob/master/cwc/WebRT.Default.cwcfg) (by default)

 ### *"Preload"* node:
 All config is generated without modifing your [environment variable](https://www.computerhope.com/issues/ch000549.htm), this will perform compilation in a more portable way